veselosky/feed-reader-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-For information on how to perform common tasksgo [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+For information on how to perform common tasks go [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).